 Device Status

-The Device Status page provides a real-time overview of all network devices managed within your tenant, including dedicated edges, shared gateways (MTGEs), and connectors.
+The Device Status page provides a real-time overview of all edge devices managed within your tenant.
+Toggle between table view and grid view using the view selector in the toolbar.

 Status Indicators